Studio Editor: About Page Structure (Parent, Child and Sibling Elements)

 - Sections: Every page is made up of at least one section, and you can create as many as your client needs.
 Most sections contain layout tools and containers (e.g. cells, stacks, etc.).

-- Containers and layout tools: Nest elements within containers to easily create a responsive structure and ensure they stay in place.
+- Containers and layout tools: Nest elements within parent containers to ensure they maintain position and spacing across all screen sizes.
 Add containers, or layout tools such as repeaters and flexboxes.

 Re-parenting elements